From Heat Capacity to Coherence in Ultra-Narrow-Linewidth Solid-State Optical Emitters at Sub-Kelvin Temperatures: Abstract

 \section{Abstract}

-The coherence properties of optical emitters in crystals are critical for quantum technologies and optical frequency metrology.
-Cooling to sub-kelvin temperatures can significantly enhance their coherence, making it essential to identify the key parameters governing emitter and host crystal behavior in this ultra cold regime.
-We investigate a Czochralski-grown europium doped yttrium orthosilicate crystal, and we report measurements of the heat capacity, a parameter fundamental to evaluating thermal noise limits in metrology schemes based on spectral hole stabilization in such samples.
-In parallel, we characterize optical coherence via photon echo measurements as a function of temperature.
-Below 1 K, where phonon contributions diminish, two-level systems (TLS) associated with crystal imperfections may emerge as a limiting factor.
-A linear-in-temperature term in the heat capacity serves as a signature of TLS, and from our data, we establish an upper bound on this contribution.
-This, combined with the optical homogeneous linewidth from photon-echo measurements being constant in the interval from 300 mK to 2 K demonstrates a minimal TLS-related effects in our sample.
-These findings highlight the promise of ultralow-temperature operation for enhancing the performance of optical quantum devices based on doped crystals.
+The coherence properties of optical emitters in crystals are crucial for quantum technologies and optical frequency metrology.
+Cooling to sub-kelvin temperatures can markedly enhance coherence, making it important to identify the parameters governing emitter and host crystal behavior in this regime.
+We investigate a Czochralski-grown europium-doped yttrium orthosilicate crystal, reporting measurements of its heat capacity and optical coherence.
+Heat capacity not only informs thermal noise limits in metrology schemes but can also reveal two-level systems (TLS) arising from crystal imperfections via a linear-in-temperature term.
+Below 1 K, where phonon contributions are suppressed, TLS can drive decoherence, leading to a linear broadening of the homogeneous linewidth.
+From our data, we place an upper bound on the TLS contribution.
+This, together with constant optical linewidths between 300 mK and 2 K measured via photon-echo lifetimes, is consistent with a minimal TLS effects in our sample.
+A low level of TLS is particularly important for the performance of optical quantum devices based on doped crystals, since their presence could otherwise limit further improvements in coherence at sub-kelvin temperatures.